qozha/30DaysOfGameDev/README.md

 <details>
 <summary>Day 1</summary>
-Today I have started to program my own game in Godot.
+not doing much, just learning blender for now

-Also, here is my [art](Art/day1.png) for today
+Also, here is my [art](Glock.gif) for today
 </details>

 <details>